-Anne Frank is one of the most well-known victims of the Holocaust.
+Anne Frank is one of the most well-known victims of the Holocaust, and is today known as an inspiring and influential figure.
 She gained fame following the end of the Holocaust and World War II when her diary was published.
 In it she chronicled the experiences of her and her family as they hid from the Nazis in a house in Amsterdam.
 She was eventually killed as part of the events of the Holocaust.

 Anne was born in Frankfurt, Germany on June 12th, 1929 to Jewish parents.
 She lived with her father, Otto, her mother, Edith, and her older sister Margot.
 The family moved to Amsterdam in 1933 after Otto obtained work there helping a business to start up.
 Also in 1933, Adolf Hitler was appointed Chancellor of Germany and the Nazi Party began carrying out anti-Semitic actions against Jewish people living in Germany.
 As a result, many Jewish families fled Germany at this time, including Anne Frank’s.
 In Amsterdam, Anne attended a school and is remembered by classmates as loving reading and writing.